istio-explained/docs/DB2.md

 --set dataVolume.size=2Gi  --namespace=stock-trader-data
 ```

-*Note: if helm install failed, you can use helm template to genreate the yaml and deploy.*
+*Note: if helm install failed, you can use helm template in the istio-explained/docs dir to genreate the yaml and deploy.*
 ```
 $ helm template --name stocktrader-db2 ibm-db2oltp-dev \
 --set db2inst.instname=db2inst1 \